 Tipping at Restaurants: The Standards for Tipping Waiters or Waitresses

-The number that keeps getting thrown out as a standard tipping percentage at restaurants is 15%.
-I usually stick to that, but go up to 20% if the waiter/waitress is likable and does a good job.
-I go down to 10% if I get below standard service.
+The number that was historically thrown out as the standard tipping percentage at restaurants in the US was 15%.
+In recent years, however, it seems like the restaurant tipping standard has inched up to 20%.
+That’s where I’m at if the waiter/waitress is likable and does a good job.
+I go down to 10% or 15% if I get subpar service.
 Most restaurants that add in the gratuity for large parties factor in 18% as a standard.

 As a side note, if you’ve ever been out to eat with a former waitstaff, you’ll often see them go higher than 20%, because they empathize with how difficult the job is for the money.

-But…. do the same rules apply to food delivery tipping?
+But…. do the same 15 or 20% tipping rules apply to food delivery tips?

 Tipping for Food Delivery: Not as Clear Cut

 While most people have heard the general guidelines for tipping waitstaff in restaurants, it’s not as clear cut for food delivery, most commonly – the pizza delivery guy.
-CNN suggests this for how much to tip on food delivery:
+CNN suggests the following for how much to tip on food delivery:

 10% of the bill (excl. tax), at least $1 for bills up to $10.
 Should tip 15%-20% for a difficult delivery.